w3c/svgwg/master/painting.md

 <dd>

 <p>The {{orient}} attribute indicates how the marker
-is rotated when it is placed at its position on the <a>shape</a>.
+is rotated when it is placed at its position on the [=shape=].
-Values have the following meanings:</p>
+Values have the following meanings:

 <dl>
   <dt><span class="attr-value">'auto'</span></dt>